Luapulu/Shuffle.jl/docs/src/index.md

 true
 ```

-The default algorithm is [Fisher-Yates](https://luapulu.github.io/Shuffle.jl/stable/#Shuffle.FisherYates), as implemented by [Random](https://docs.julialang.org/en/v1/stdlib/Random/), but you can just as easily use any other algorithm.
-See [`Shuffle.DEFAULTS`](@ref) to set any other algorithm as the default.
+The default algorithm is [Fisher-Yates](https://luapulu.github.io/Shuffle.jl/stable/reference/#Shuffle.FisherYates), as implemented by [Random](https://docs.julialang.org/en/v1/stdlib/Random/), but you can just as easily use any other algorithm.
+See [`Shuffle.DEFAULTS`](@ref) to set another algorithm as the default.

 ```jldoctest; setup = :(Random.seed!(1))
 julia> shuffle(collect(1:52), GilbertShannonReeds())